Cameron’s Tax Pledge “had significant cut-through,” says Founder of Britain’s TaxPayers’ Alliance

-Because the key components of Obamacare will be enforced by the IRS, navigators will have access to highly sensitive identifying information.
+Because the key components of Obamacare are being enforced by the IRS, navigators will have access to highly sensitive identifying information.
 The Navigator manual describes Personally Identifiable Information as follows:

 - Identifying information such as consumers’ names, addresses, or SSNs